Habbie/hello-dns/tdns/intro.md

 correctly but also in a best practice fashion.
 It wants to be an excellent nameserver that is fully compliant to all relevant standards and lore.

-It is hoped that the DNS community will rally to this cause and pour over the `tdns` source code to spot everything that could potentially be wrong or could be done better.
+It is hoped that the DNS community will rally to this cause and pore over the `tdns` source code to spot everything that could potentially be wrong or could be done better.